1998 Pasay local elections

 Local elections were held in Pasay on May 11, 1998 within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the representative for the lone district, and the councilors, six of them in the two districts of the city.

 Background

-Mayor Pablo Cuneta won't ran for re-election.
+Mayor Pablo Cuneta did not run for re-election.
 Representative and former Mayor Jovito Claudio ran for mayor.
-He was challenged by Vice Mayor Wenceslao "Peewee" Trinidad.
+He was challenged by Vice Mayor Wenceslao "Peewee" Trinidad and Ricardo "Ding" Santos, former security aide of Mayor Pablo Cuneta.